 "Potentially dogs pose a numbers of dangers to children and this need to be acknowledged and guarded against.
 Sensible hygiene arrangements and appropriate adult supervision will eliminate or significantly reduce most risks, but there is never room for complacency".

-Derby City's, policy which will be applied by both the Fostering Service and the Adoption Service, is based on the principal that the presence of a dog in a household may often benefit children placed in a number of ways.
-However, potential or approved foster carers or adopters must be able to demonstrate that they are responsible dog owners, and must be committed to placing the welfare of any child in their care above all other considerations.
+The policy in Derby City is based on the principal that the presence of a dog in a household may often benefit children placed in a number of ways.
+However, potential or approved foster carers must be able to demonstrate that they are responsible dog owners, and must be committed to placing the welfare of any child in their care above all other considerations.